 The purpose of this course is to familiarize pack committee members with the various responsibilities of the individual members of the committee as well as the committee as a whole.
 The goal is to help each pack committee work as a team to improve the Scouting experience for adult and youth members.
 The training takes about two and a half to three hours.
 This training can be taken online.
 Bring: BSA Health and Medical Record (Part A & B for all Scouting events), note-taking materials.

 Scoutmaster Position-Specific Training (S24)

 This course is intended to provide troop leadership with the information and tools they need to lead successful Boy Scout troops.
 This course teaches practical ways to instill the Scouting methods into troop programs and covers the roles of the Scoutmasters and Assistants in a boy-led troop.
 Topics covered: • The Purpose of Scouting and Your Role • The Patrol Method • Outdoor & Advancement Programs • Program Planning • Troop Administration.
 The training takes about four and a half hours to complete.
-Bring: BSA Health and Medical Record (Part A & B for all Scouting events), note taking materials, Troop Leader Guidebook, Boy Scout Handbook.
-Meals included: Breakfast is typically included.
+This training can be taken online.
+Bring: BSA Health and Medical Record (Part A & B for all Scouting events), note-taking materials, Troop Leader Guidebook, Scout Handbook.

 Training the Chartered Organization Representative (D72)